How To Make Resin Jewelry

 Stir the resin thoroughly, but avoid vigorous stirring, which can introduce air bubbles.
 When pouring, do so in a controlled and consistent manner to minimize the risk of bubbles and even distribution.

-Embedding Objects:
+Embedding Objects

 If embedding objects such as flowers, charms, or beads, carefully position them in the mold as per your design plan.
 This stage requires precision, as adjustments after pouring resin can be challenging.
-Take your time to achieve the desired arrangement.
+Take your time to get the desired arrangement.

-Layering and Timing:
+Layering and Timing

 Creating multi-layered designs is a common practice in resin casting and embedding.
 Allow each resin layer to partially cure before adding the next.